-Start chopping your onion, followed by the mushrooms.
+Start slicing your mushroom, followed by the onions.

 While chopping the veg….

 Give the farro a quick rinse in a fine colander and add it to the pot.
 Stir to coat the farro.
 Pour in the water or broth.
-Add red pepper flakes and salt.
+Add salt, if desired.
 Stir pot well and bring to a simmer.
-Reduce heat slightly and cook for about 20-25 minutes until liquid is adsorbed.
+Reduce heat, cover and simmer for about 20-25 minutes until liquid is adsorbed.

-Serve hot with fresh basil, parmesan and sunflower seeds, if desired.
+Serve hot with fresh basil and Parmesan.
+Add sunflower seeds and drizzle with balsamic glaze, if desired.
 This dish tastes like you fussed over it.
 You are not required to admit you didn’t.
 Enjoy!